BasilTAlias/AWS-DB-Migration/README.md

-# Café Application Database Migration
+# Café Application Database Migration to Amazon RDS

-This project demonstrates the process of migrating the database of a café application from a local EC2 instance to Amazon RDS.
-The project includes:
+This project demonstrates the migration of a café application's database from a local EC2 instance to Amazon RDS.
+The migration process includes exporting data from MariaDB on EC2, importing it into Amazon RDS, updating the application to use the new RDS endpoint, and verifying the application's functionality post-migration.

+## Project Overview

+### Key Tasks:
+1. **Create an RDS Database Instance**:
+   - Set up an Amazon RDS instance to host the café application database.

+2. **Export Data from EC2 MariaDB**:
-- Migrating the database from EC2 to RDS.
+   - Use `mysqldump` to export the database from the EC2 instance.

+3. **Migrate Data to RDS**:
+   - Import the exported data into the RDS database.

+4. **Update Application Configuration**:
-- Updating the application to use the new RDS endpoint.
+   - Modify the application to use the RDS endpoint for database connectivity.

+5. **Test the Application**:
-- Stopping the EC2-based MariaDB database.
+   - Verify that the application functions correctly with the new RDS database.
-- Testing the application to ensure data is intact and the application is working with RDS.

-## Technologies Used:
+## Technologies Used
-- AWS EC2
-- AWS RDS
-- PHP
-- MariaDB
+- **AWS EC2**: Hosted the original MariaDB database.
+- **Amazon RDS**: Hosted the migrated database.
+- **PHP**: Used for the café application.
+- **MariaDB**: Database management system.
-- AWS Secrets Manager
+- **AWS Secrets Manager**: Securely managed database credentials.

-## Steps:
+## Steps

+### 1. Create an RDS Database Instance
-- Create an RDS database instance.
+- Set up an Amazon RDS instance with MariaDB.

-- Export data from a MariaDB database by using mysqldump.
+### 2. Export Data from EC2 MariaDB
+- Use the `mysqldump` command to create a backup of the `café_db` database.

+### 3. Migrate Data to RDS
-- Connect an SQL client to an RDS database.
+- Connect to the RDS instance using an SQL client.
-- Migrate data from a MariaDB database that runs on an EC2 instance to an RDS database instance.
+- Import the backup file into the RDS database.

+### 4. Update Application Configuration
-- Configure a web application to use the new RDS database instance for data storage
+- Modify the application's database connection settings to use the RDS endpoint.
+- Store database credentials securely using AWS Secrets Manager.

+### 5. Test the Application
+- Stop the MariaDB service on the EC2 instance.
-- Test the application to ensure it is working with the new database.
+- Verify that the application functions correctly with the RDS database.

+---

 ## Screenshots

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-DB-Migration/blob/main/images/1.png)

-Created a database instance under Amazon RDS
+Created RDS Database Instance

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-DB-Migration/blob/main/images/2.png)

-Checking the status of MariaDB inside EC2 instance
+Checking MariaDB Status on EC2

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-DB-Migration/blob/main/images/3.png)

-Webpage details
+Café Application Webpage

 $~$

 ![Alt text of the image](https://github.com/BasilTAlias/AWS-DB-Migration/blob/main/images/4.png)

-Reviewing Databases and checking the tables inside of café_db
+Reviewing Databases and Tables

 $~$